anthonynsimon/timeflake/README.md

 # timeflake
 Timeflakes are 64-bit (unsigned), roughly-ordered, URL-safe UUIDs.
 Inspired by Twitter's Snowflake and Instagram's UUID.

-It supports both incremental counters per shard ID, and cryptographically strong pseudo-random numbers for the UUID generation.
+It supports incremental sequence per shard ID, and cryptographically strong pseudo-random numbers.

 The IDs store the following in binary form (in this order):
 - Time since custom epoch in seconds (32 bits).
 - Logical shard ID (10 bits).
-- Counter (22 bits).
+- Sequence number (22 bits).

 ## Example